micro-ROS/benchmarking_shadow-builder/tutorial/01_create_plugin_time/README.md

 set_target_properties(${PLUGIN_NAME} PROPERTIES SOVERSION ${PROJECT_VERSION})
 ```

-And finally, it is needed to add into the parent folder's CMakelists the
+And finally, it is needed to add into the parent folder's _CMakeLists.txt_ the
 subdirectory of the plugin:

 ```cmake